sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Implementation

 Once the data cleaning processors I implemented two models two models:
-1. Benchmark which which was designed by
+1. Benchmark which which was designed in R by The University of Melbourne
+2. My Model for which I will use